-The Archives has been involved in referring documents from the

-Warren Commission and from the records of the House Select Committee to other agencies for review.
+The Archives has been involved in referring documents from the Warren Commission and from the records of the House Select Committee to other agencies for review.
 By the same token, we have also been the recipient of referrals from other agencies, particularly or primarily of records of the Warren Commission, but also Rockefeller Commission records and other things like that.
-So we have also been playing a role in this referral process, and that process will be ongoing for some time.
+Sa 1 9 we have also been playing a role in this referral process, and that process will be ongoing for some time.

-In conclusion, let me say that the John F. Kennedy Assassination Records Collection is continuing to grow.
+Assassination Records Collection is continuing to grow.
 There will be additional major additions to this collection in the weeks and months ahead.
 There are also additional records which we probably are not aware of yet that will be added to the collection.